noir-lang/noir/Readme.md

 Backends:

  - Barretenberg via WASM.
-(Due to the usage of FFTs in WASM, proving times are magnitudes slower than native)
+(Due to the usage of FFTs in WASM.
+This backend is slow.)

-Compiler
+Compiler:

  - Module System
  - For expressions